 Help Your Soil, Help Your Plants

 Life begins with the soil so adding compost to new and existing growing areas will feed your soil which in turn feeds your plants.
-We use and see great results with Back To Nature Cotton Burr Compost, Nature’s Blend, and Ladybug Revitalizer Compost.
+We use and see great results with Back To Nature Cotton Burr Compost and Nature’s Blend.
 Using organic matter also helps break up our heavy clay soil.
 Expanded Shale also does wonders for clay soil.
 It is pea size clay that helps with aeration and improves moisture retention.
 The shale separates the soil and absorbs water which is then slowly released back into the soil.
 Once you add expanded shale, your soil will stay loose for seasons to come.

 Trim a Little Here and There